 This container was only out for just a few minutes when I took this picture and you can see we already have 4.
 Put your container right on the counter next to your ripening fruit or veggies.

 Be sure to change the vinegar every 3 or 4 days.
-This will help you catch a large number of the fruit flies in your house.
+This will help you catch a large number of fruit flies in your house.
 We have found that it is extra effective if you happen to have a day or two where there are no tomatoes or other fruit on the counter.
 So maybe put out a trap right after you have finished a batch of tomatoes.
-That way the only thing the flies have to be attracted too is the apple cider vinegar.
+That way the only thing the flies have to be attracted to is the apple cider vinegar.

 I’ll try that cider vinegar trick.
 We’ve had fruit flies in the kitchen most of the summer, off and on.
 I won’t spray for them either.
 Does Kiwi teach classes on fruit fly catching?
 Our two cats could use some lessons!